mariodebono/launcher/CONTRIBUTING.md

 ---

+## Contributing Translations

+Our interface translations were initially seeded with AI-generated content, so every language benefits from human review.
+If you spot awkward phrasing or want to add a new locale, we would love your help.

+- Start with the detailed [Contributing Translations guide](CONTRIBUTING_TRANSLATIONS.md) for setup, required files, and testing tips.
+- Improvements of existing strings, terminology fixes, and typo corrections are all valuable contributions—no change is too small.
+- When adding a new language, remember to copy all locale namespaces, keep JSON keys intact, and register the language in the selector component as described in the guide.

+Once you've verified the UI locally, open a PR so we can review and ship your updates to the community.

+---

 ## Contributing Pull Requests

 Thank you for your interest in contributing!
 Here are a few things to keep in mind before submitting a pull request (PR):